 Native Americans intuitively realise that animals are conscious and social just like humans are.
 Their traditional religious beliefs also tell them that animals have a spiritual existence as well.
 This entails a deep level of respect for the game animals that the Native Americans must hunt to survive.
 Hunting is understood to be a sacred exercise – it involves the necessary end of one spiritual existence so that others may persist.
 It is believed that disrespecting these animals will lead to an unsuccessful hunt and a diminished relationship with the spirit world.
 The fact that Native Americans will make use of every part of the animal’s body – fat, organs, skin, bones – reflects this deep reverence for the animal.
 It’s like a form of justification for the inevitable suffering and death that they have to inflict on another sentient creature.
 Native Americans view the hunted animal as a gift and offer thanks for the favour of sustenance.
 In addition, if an area lacks sufficient game, the Native Americans will leave the land long enough for populations to develop.

 Native Americans retain this same conservationist attitude when it comes to plants as well.
 No patch of land will be stripped completely of its vegetation.
 They gather plants with the intention of preserving them and approach the gathering process, like the hunting process, with prayer and ceremony.
-The antithesis of this is the Western practice of deforestation and soil degradation, which includes soil erosion (the loss of soil) and nutrient loss (the loss of vital nutrients from the soil which plants need to grow).
+The antithesis of this is the Western practice of deforestation and soil degradation, which includes soil erosion (the loss of soil) and nutrient loss (the loss of vital nutrients from the soil that plants need to grow).

 Shepard Krech in The Ecological Indian: Myth and History (1993) has the following to say about Native American culture: